robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 This section is used to define suite variables that are used in the suite or its tests|tasks or inside their keywords.

 The most common and recommended use-case is to use these variables as constants that are not supposed to change during the execution of the suite.
-It can be confusing for readers of a suite if a variable is defined with a fix value in the `*** Variables ***` section and then during execution a different values is stored and read from that variable.
+It can be confusing for readers of a suite if a variable is defined with one static value in the `*** Variables ***` section and then during execution dynamically reassigned with a different values, due to the fact that they may expect the variable to always have the initially defined value.

 #### `*** Test Cases ***` or `*** Tasks ***` Section (mandatory)